Thelukepet/course/assignments/A1b-docker.md

 Alternatively, install Docker on your own laptop or home computer.
 While this route is **not officially supported**, I will provide a few pointers to get you started, see below.

-## Docker in HG00.137
+## Setting up Docker and Vagrant

-Unfortunately, Docker is not supported in the machine itself - this may or may not change during the semester (security concerns).
+Unfortunately, Docker is not supported in the HG00.137 machines - this may or may not change during the semester (security concerns).

-As a workaround, for now, we will work inside a virtual machine that we manage using `vagrant`.
+As a workaround, for now, we work inside a virtual machine that we manage using `vagrant`.

 ### Vagrant